-We want to offer journalists the opportunity to familiarize themselves with several areas of research depending on their interests, and to deepen their technical knowledge without the pressure of daily business.
-We also want to encourage them to learn more about the methods and possibilities of so-called “data-driven science”.
-Another objective of the program is to encourage the dialogue between journalists and researchers.
-The daily contact with the researchers will help journalists to gain a better understanding of the way research works and of the researchers’ way of thinking.
+Our goal is to offer journalists the opportunity to familiarize themselves with several areas of research – depending on their interests – and to deepen their technical knowledge without the pressure of daily business.
+We also aim to encourage these journalists to learn more about the methods and possibilities of so-called “data-driven science.”
+Another objective of the program is to encourage dialogue between journalists and researchers.
+The daily contact with the researchers enables journalists to gain a better understanding of the way research works and of the researchers’ ways of thinking.

 Target group and duration

-The grant is targeted at freelance and staff journalists, focusing on scientific journalism, with several years of work experience.
-Print and online media journalists are as welcome as radio and TV journalists.
+The program is targeted at freelance and staff journalists who focus on scientific journalism and have several years of work experience.
+Print and online-media journalists as well as radio and TV journalists are welcome to apply.
 The duration of the stay is three to six months.

 Activities and remuneration

-• mutual exchange with the researchers at HITS and their collaborating institutions
+- Mutual exchange with the researchers at HITS

 We do not expect the journalists to publish anything related to HITS in return.
-They are basically free to pursue their own agenda.
+Instead, the program supports free and independent journalism.

-Members of the jury are science journalists, as well as academics from various scientific institutions.
+Members of the jury are science journalists as well as HITS researchers and other academics from various scientific institutions.